Dongfang Bubai: Film

-In early adaptations, Dongfang Bubai was portrayed by male actors, consistent with Jin Yong’s original depiction of the character as unflattering and satirical, particularly in regard to sexuality.
-The character’s depiction shifted with Swordsman II (1992), in which Brigitte Lin’s androgynous, transgender female interpretation gained wide popularity.
+In early adaptations, Dongfang Bubai was portrayed by actors in a way consistent with Jin Yong's depiction of the character as unflattering and satirical, particularly in regard to sexuality.
+The character's depiction shifted with Swordsman II (1992), in which Brigitte Lin’s androgynous, transgender female interpretation gained wide popularity.
 The film's plot differs largely from the novel and Dongfang Bubai is given a more prominent role as the primary antagonist.

 The following year, the sequel film The East Is Red featured Dongfang Bubai as the main character.
 The East Is Red is unrelated to the novel except for its Chinese title Dongfang Bubai zhi Fengyun Zaiqi, which roughly translates to The Return of Dongfang Bubai.

-Lin’s portrayal of Dongfang Bubai significantly influenced subsequent screen interpretations of the character: in the 2000s, the character was generally portrayed as a trans woman, with portrayals presenting gender and sexuality in a more positive light, until China's censorship of LGBT content in the 2010s led to the character being typically depicted as either a cishet man or woman.
+Lin's portrayal of Dongfang Bubai significantly influenced subsequent screen interpretations of the character: in the 2000s, the character was generally portrayed as a trans woman, with portrayals presenting gender and sexuality in a more positive light, until China's censorship of LGBT content in the 2010s led to the character being typically depicted as either a cishet man or woman.